shalommmitz/simple-scan/README.md

 Because of this, most persons cannot scan directly from MFPs (multi-function printer) to their Linux machines.

 Simple scan implements a small subset of the complex WSD protocol.
-While being VERY simple, it has enough functionality to successfully initiate scan and save resultant image, at least on the Xerox WorkCentre 3315 MFP.
+While being VERY simple, it has enough functionality to successfully initiate scan and save resultant image, at least on my Xerox WorkCentre 3315 MFP.

-This software should work on any operating system on which Python 2.7.x is available.
+This software should work on any operating system on which Python 3.x is available.

 This software is not related in any way to the GNU software of the same name.

+## Customizing the 'scan' script for your use - the quick version

+  - Using any editor, change the values of the variables "host", "port" and "path".
+  - Run the modified "./scan" script
+  - The scanner should start scanning and save the image as "image.jpeg".

 ## Customizing the 'scan' script for your use